 - Just like international humanitarian aid, communities' nonviolent self-protection depends on a minimum of respect for civilians' lives; indiscriminate violence, especially in situations of great power differentials between warring parties, is difficult to halt or deter. - Community protection relies increasingly on mobile communication and social media apps.
-Yet not all community members have access, devices can be confiscated, and communication channels can be misused to spread misinformation. - Local protection measures often lack small amounts of funding that would enhance them, e.g. to buy mobile phones or a motorcycle to connect with neighbouring communities and share information. - Communities often need some outside support, e.g. through international advocacy and solidarity, to grow in credibility and be able to engage with official actors and systems with the aim to move from protection to conflict transformation.
+Yet not all community members have access, devices can be confiscated, and communication channels can be misused to spread misinformation. - Local protection measures often lack small amounts of funding that would enhance them, e.g. to buy mobile phones or a motorcycle to connect with neighbouring communities and share information. - While locally effective without outside support, communities sometimes request some outside support, e.g. through international advocacy and solidarity, as an additional leverage when engaging with national and international official actors and systems with the aim to move from protection to conflict transformation.